 Dry Eye Treatment

-Dry eye is a condition where the person doesn’t produce enough quality tears to lubricate and nourish the eyes.
+Dry eye is a condition where your eyes don’t produce enough quality tears to lubricate and nourish them.

-Tears help maintain eye health and keep vision clear.
-Tears provide lubrication, reduce the risk of eye infection, wash away foreign matter in the eye and keep the surface of the eyes smooth and clear.
-When tear production and drainage is out of balance, dry eyes can occur.
+Tears help maintain your eye health and keep your vision clear.
+Tears provide lubrication, reduce the risk of eye infection, wash away foreign matter in the eye, and keep the surface of your eyes smooth and clear.
+When tear production and drainage are out of balance, dry eyes can occur.

 What Causes Dry Eye?

-Dry eye is most often a result of your eyes’ natural aging process.
-Most peoples’ eyes tend to become drier as they age, but the degree of dryness varies, and some people have more problems than others.
+Dry eye is often a result of your eyes’ natural aging process.
+Most people’s eyes tend to become drier as they age, but the degree of dryness varies, and some people have more problems than others.
 In addition to age, dry eye can result from:

 • Problems with normal blinking